vt6/vt6/spec/foundation.md

 The VT6 protocol is divided into **modules**.
 Each module has a name which is accepted by `<identifier>`.
-For example, this document concerns the module `core`.
 When it is not clear from the context that a given identifier refers to a module name, the prefix `vt6/` may be prepended to it.

-A module is considered **official** if its specifications are developed in the same location as this specification.
+A module is considered **official** if its specifications are developed in the same repository as this specification.
 The name of any unofficial module MUST start with a leading underscore and SHOULD indicate the organization that is responsible for its specification.

 A module is considered **private** if it is intended to only be used between applications of a single vendor.